-Why?
+Why am I doing this?
 Good question.
 Here is a quick synopsis of my vision here:

 - My hope is that people that don’t have the time/energy/inclination to have a blog, podcast, book, or some other more formal means of sharing their experiences will see this as a low-effort opportunity to help normalize mental health related conversations.

 I feel it is important for all who participate to follow some basic guidelines for using the #MentalHealthDailyCheckin hashtag.
 The idea behind these is to try to make this as safe a space as we can while also keeping things open and honest.
-I have no intention of being the hashtag police and/or monitoring tweets for adherence to these guidelines.
+I have no intention of being the hashtag police and/or monitoring posts for adherence to these guidelines.
 It is up to all of us to take personal responsibility to do our best here.

 If you have other ideas for guidelines that are not listed here, please let me know in the comments.

 - Please remember that this is a public forum, not a closed community.
 Sharing intimate or graphic details, particularly of traumatic events or experiences, is not a good fit for this effort.
-Not only does it open you up to more vulnerability than you may be comfortable with, but such details can also be very triggering for people who have had similar experiences.
+Not only does it open you up to more vulnerability than you may be comfortable with, but such details can also be triggering for people who have had similar experiences.